JoshTheDerf/iceblerg/README.md

 ### <a name="faq"></a> F.A.Q.
 Q: **How do I change the template language?**

-A: *See the documentation on adding a custom renderer* TODO: Link.
+A: *See the documentation on adding a [custom template language](https://github.com/Tribex/iceblerg-examples/tree/master/examples/custom-template-language)*

 ---
 Q: **Can I run this on an express/connect/apache/nginx/etc. server?**